hoisie/web/Readme.md

 ## Installation

 Make sure you have the a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html). web.go targets the Go `release` branch.
-If you use the `weekly` branch you may have difficulty compiling web.go.
-There's an alternative web.go branch, `weekly`, that attempts to keep up with the weekly branch.

 To install web.go, simply run: